mholowko/Solaris/notebooks/rec_design/round3_design/design_notes.md

     - what part of the results turn out to be surprising and why?
 Can we learn something to design a better round in the next step?

+Refer to round2_prediction.ipynb, the conclusion is that the round 2 prediction did a good job in terms classification evaluation, but the precise regression is not good.
+There are several sequences which the predictor gives a high prediction but turns out to be low.
+This accords to our other line of analysis about the one edit distance (one edit distance away from the top TIR sequences are low TIR ones).
+The "exploration" sequences are spread across different regions and in different clusters.
+Recommendation sequences in Rounds 1 and 2 have a similar spread?

 **2021-Feb-19**